Digital Security Explained

 Incident response is the structured process organizations use to detect, contain, investigate, and recover from digital security incidents.

-The goal is not just to “stop the attack” — it is to limit damage, preserve evidence, restore operations, and reduce future risk.
+The goal is not only to stop the immediate issue, but to limit damage, restore normal operations, and reduce the likelihood of similar incidents in the future.

 What is a security incident?